320834/Bool-Bot/README.md

 Type "pytest" to run tests

-All tests are located in eric_bot/tests directory
+All tests are located in eric_bot/tests directory.

+**NOTE**
+When making a new test file, make sure to put test in the name of the file or else it won't work.

 # Contributing